 OPTIONS AVAILABLE TO AN AGGRIEVED CLIENT OR PARTY

 When any individual perceives that a Legal Practitioner might have engaged in any conduct which is unbecoming of a legal practitioner, or which clearly falls into any of the four categories mentioned above, he could do any of the following:

-g. the President of the Nigerian Bar Association or the Chairman of a branch of the
+vii. the President of the Nigerian Bar Association or the Chairman of a branch of the Nigerian Bar Association.

 After a complaint is laid, it would be forwarded to the Nigerian Bar Association for Investigation, if after its investigation, it is of the opinion that there is a case made out against the lawyer, it would forward its findings to the Legal Practitioners Disciplinary Committee.
 This committee would determine the guilt or innocence of the Legal Practitioner and impose punishment accordingly.